Dawid Rubinowicz

 Resources

 The Diary of Dawid Rubinowicz is known to be one of the most touching testimonies of the fate of Jewish children during the Holocaust.
 Since the first edition of the Diary was published in 1960, it has been translated into many languages.
-View various versions | View the most recent Persian translation, made in 2020
+One of the most recent is the Persian translation, which was made in 2020.

 A play based on the Diary